,

 What is a dog’s heart murmur?

-Treatment of dog heart murmur
+Treatment of heart murmur in dogs

 Heart Murmur on XRaySince a heart murmur is not a disease in itself, but a sign of potential disease, treatment will depend on the underlying cause of the heart murmur.
 Therefore, the first step in treating a serious heart murmur is to diagnose its cause.